Prüm Convention: Prüm Decision

 Some of the Convention provisions, falling under the former third pillar of the EU, were later subsumed into the police and judicial cooperation provisions of European Union law by a 2008 Council Decision, commonly referred to as the Prüm Decision.
 It provides for Law Enforcement Cooperation in criminal matters primarily related to exchange of fingerprint, DNA (both on a hit no-hit basis) and Vehicle owner registration (direct access via the EUCARIS system) data.
 The data exchange provisions are to be implemented in 2012.
 The remaining provisions of the Convention falling under the former third pillar are not yet adopted into EU law.

 While the Decisions were originally applicable to all EU member states, the United Kingdom subsequently exercised their right to opt out from them effective 1 December 2014.
 However, the UK committed to assess their future participation and make a decision by 31 December 2015 on whether to rejoin the Decisions.
 On 22 January 2016 the UK notified the EU of its desire to resume participating in the Prum Decisions, which was approved by the Commission on 20 May 2016.

 Prüm II

 Announced in Spring 2021, Prüm II aims to expand the amount of information that can be shared, including photos and information from driving licenses which raised concerns in regard to facial recognition in particular in regard to using existing photos such as police mugshots against newly captured images such as those from CCTV camera.
 Prüm II was eventually signed by both the European Parliament and the Council on 14 March 2024 and was subsequently published in the EU Journal on 5 April 2024.
-Ireland, which has an opt out from participating in the AGSJ policy area, decided to opt in and participate, while Denmark's full opt-out prevented it from participating.
+Ireland, which has an opt out from participating in the AFSJ policy area, decided to opt in and participate, while Denmark's full opt-out prevented it from participating.